Image

 Concepts, tools and practices for continuous improvement: Lean management system, problem-solving approaches (PDCA, A3 and Six Sigma).

-Two elective courses to acquire additional skills tailored to your professional needs: transportation, warehousing, integrated management software packages, project management, sustainability, applied artificial intelligence, among others.
+Two elective courses to acquire additional skills tailored to your professional needs: transportation, warehousing, enterprise resource planning (ERP) systems, project management, sustainability, applied artificial intelligence, among others.

 Program characteristics